- The Information We Collect and the Onfido Identity Lifecycle

 - Government and Law Enforcement Requests

-- Contact Onfido or a Privacy Supervisory Authority
+- Contact Onfido, our Data Protection Officer or a Privacy Supervisory Authority

 The Information We Collect and the Onfido Identity Lifecycle

 To provide our Identity Services, we need to collect certain information about our clients’ users.
 The exact information needed depends on the check that’s being carried out or the service being provided on behalf of our client.
-For example, when verifying the identity of a user, we’ll ask for an image of their identity document as well as a picture or video of their face.
+For example, when verifying the identity of a user, we’ll ask for an image or images of their identity document as well as a picture or video of their face.
 We’ll then seek to verify whether the identity document is likely to be genuine and whether the person in the photo or video is likely the same person pictured in the identity document.
 We will also look to identify signs of fraud (for example, someone wearing a mask to impersonate another person or to conceal their own real identity).
 If the user is successful on both the document and facial verification checks, Onfido’s client will likely consider the user to have proven their identity.

 In some cases, we may also further check whether we have previously verified a user on behalf of a specific client by comparing the picture of their face to the pictures previously provided by that client.
 This helps our client not only verify identity but further protects them and their users by helping them understand when a user may be generating multiple identities.

 To do all of this, we closely examine the information contained in the images, including the machine-readable data (such as an identity document’s barcode) and the image metadata (such as the name of the camera model used to take the image).

 The Onfido Identity Lifecycle below shows the different sources of the information that we collect.